viotemp1/Watercooling-monitor/README.md

 System will monitor temperature difference between liquid and air.
 When this is bellow a limit (-1 in my case) it can trigger an alarm (optional buzzer).
 This can happen when there are leaks and the water level drop bellow sensor.
-Readings (delta temp) can be also monitored with external script (python in my case) by sending commands periodically via serial port.
+Readings (delta temp) can be also monitored with external python script (or collectd - not tested) via serial port.

 System Full Load - 7°C difference